-As Google steps up its efforts to ensure a “secure web” in 2017 it adds complexity to each and every business owner’s life.
+As Google steps up its efforts to ensure a “secure web” (this has been rolling out in stages over several years now) it adds complexity to each and every business owner’s life.
 It doesn’t have to give you a headache though, because I will help educate you.

 Here’s the What, Why, and How that you need to know without all the confusion, hype, and misinformation that is swirling about.